 1. Superfast broadband is needed to support an increasing number of devices in the home

-Existing broadband is struggling to support the increasing number of Internet-capable devices in the home, which include:
+Basic standard broadband struggles to support the increasing number of Internet-capable devices in the typical home, which can include:

 - desktop PCs